 The main difference between Wise and Revolut is that Wise offers lower fees, usually a small percentage of the amount being transferred while Revolut focuses on the versatile banking services instead of transfer fees.

 In this guide we will be comparing the strengths and weaknesses of two UK-based money transfer providers: Revolut and Wise, formerly Transferwise.
-Both are widely used and have customers all around the world, but we want to know, how do their services differ?
+Both are widely used by customers around the world, but we want to know, how do their services differ?
 Which one offers the best rates and lowest fees?
 And what do customers have to say about them?

-Having rebranded as Wise in February 2021, with a view to diversify their products, the company previously known as Transferwise has been around for over 10 years.
-During that time they have gained a name for themselves as one of the fastest, most inexpensive cross-border transfer providers.
+Having rebranded as Wise in February 2021 with a view to diversify their products, the company previously known as Transferwise has been a staple in the global remittance world for 10 years.
+During that time the brand has garnered a reputation as one of the fastest, most inexpensive cross-border transfer providers.

-The company manages to stay ahead of the curve through their mid-market rates and guaranteed transparency of currency conversions and transfer fees.
-With bank accounts across the globe, Wise specialises in moving money seamlessly between international users, offering excellent rates for exotic currencies and serving over 10 million customers.
+The company manages to stay ahead of the curve through their promise to match the mid-market rate as closely as possible and a transparent approach to currency conversion and transfer fees.
+With bank accounts across the globe, Wise provides an expert service in moving money seamlessly between international users, offering excellent rates for more than 50 currencies, serving over 11 million customers.

-Founded more recently, in 2015, Revolut is one of the newer money transfer companies to enter the alternative banking scene.
+Founded more recently, in 2015, Revolut is a virtual bank and is one of the newer money transfer companies to enter the alternative banking scene.
 Starting life as a prepaid card and smartphone app, Revolut’s primary product was a Mastercard “designed for a global lifestyle.”